HumanAutomata/DDungeon/story/room0.md

     - will let the player get some extra item later
     - fancy, heavy, ancient

-As soon as the player picks an item, the chest dissapears
-- sinks into the floor, teleports, flash of light and its gone
+As soon as the you choose an items, the chest sinks into the floor and dissapears.

-Then you hear rumbling and some dust falls onto your shoulders
+Then you hear rumbling and some dust falls onto your shoulders.

-> You should probably hurry up
+G: "Hurry up and get out the room, Greeekkk!"
+S: "You s-s-should probably leave"

 ## Choice
----
-1. Stay - game over
+1. Stay - same death as above
 2. Go to the next room

 [transition0](transition0.md)